Why should I enroll?

 401(k) and 457(b) contributions are automatically deducted from your paycheck, making it easy to contribute.
 You can contribute in two ways: select Percentage of Pay or identify a dollar amount.
 When you select Percentage of Pay, your contribution amount automatically increases each time you receive a salary increase.
 You can change your investment mix and contribution amount at any time.

 Your contributions and any earnings are continually reinvested, giving you the benefits of compounding.
 While compounding doesn’t guarantee that you will have enough money through retirement, it can be a powerful engine for potential asset growth.
-Don’t forget – even though the earlier you start saving the better, there is never a bad time to start.
+Don’t forget – even though it’s better to start saving earlier, there is never a bad time to start.

 Complete the three steps below to enroll in Savings Plus:

 - Select a pre-tax or Roth (after-tax) 401(k) or 457(b) Plan.
-You can establish more than one type of Plan, but because we assess a monthly administrative fee of $1.50 to each plan, we recommend you select only one, unless you can afford to contribute more than the annual limit for one Plan.
-For a side-by-side summary of the Plans, see the 401(k) and 457(b) Plan Comparison Chart that includes both the pre-tax and Roth options.
+You can establish more than one type of Plan.
+Since we deduct a quarterly administrative charge of $6 from each plan, we recommend you select only one, unless you will contribute more than the annual limit for one Plan.
+For a side-by-side summary of the Plans, review the 401(k) and 457(b) Plan Comparison Chart that includes both the pre-tax and Roth options.
 If you choose to enroll in both Plans, you must enroll in one Plan at a time.
 Note: Roth assets are not available for loans.

 - Have the following information handy: